Tastes Just Like Barbeque Chicken – Using Your Oven

-Then, I carefully pushed the rack back inside my oven, which had been preheated to 400°F, and set my timer for 30 minutes.
+Then, I carefully pushed the rack back inside my oven, which had been preheated to 375°F, and then set my timer for 2 hours.

 However, should you prefer to use a thermometer then of course, I recommend you use one.